 Glaucoma is a group of diseases that can lead to permanent damage of the optic nerve.
-They share in common the fact that there is a gradual deterioration, sometimes, but not always linked to an elevated and unhealthy level of fluid pressure inside of the eye.
+They share in common the fact that there is a gradual deterioration that is sometimes but not always linked to an elevated and unhealthy level of fluid pressure inside of the eye.
 This unhealthy level of fluid pressure can lead to loss of vision and even blindness if not treated appropriately.

 Glaucoma is a common but poorly understood eye disease.
-It has several forms which all can lead to vision loss and blindness if left untreated.
+It has several forms, which all can lead to vision loss and blindness if left untreated.
 Only an eye doctor can determine if you have glaucoma based on the results of several tests.
 Treatment can include eye drops, pills, laser treatments, and surgery.
 Treatment should be considered a lifelong process.
 Frequent follow-up visits, often several per year, are needed to make sure the disease remains controlled.
-Your eye doctor will make sure that you are completely informed of all facets of your care including all treatment options at each visit.
+Your Eye Specialists of Indiana eye doctor will make sure that you are completely informed of all facets of your care, including all treatment options at each visit.

 What are the symptoms of glaucoma?